GAM-team/GAM/docs/Chrome-Policies.md

     Startup pages.
 Example: https://example.com.
   restoreOnStartup: TYPE_ENUM
     UNSET: Allow the user to decide.
-    LIST_OF_URLS: Open a list of URLs.
     NEW_TAB: Open New Tab page.
     RESTORE_SESSION: Restore the last session.
+    LIST_OF_URLS: Open a list of URLs.
+    LIST_OF_URLS_AND_RESTORE_SESSION: Open a list of URLs and restore the last session.

 chrome.devices.managedguest.StickyKeysEnabled: Sticky keys.
   stickyKeysEnabled: TYPE_ENUM